Blog

 When you open a terminal window (on Linux or Mac) or command prompt (on Windows), you interact with a shell.
 You might type a command like python my_script.py to run a Python script, or ls (on Linux or Mac) or dir (on Windows) to list the files in the current directory.
 These are all examples of interacting with a command-line shell.

 Shell configuration files are special files that the shell reads when it starts up.
-As a data engineer, you’ll probably use them to set your environment variables that should be available every time you open a new terminal window.
-This makes it easier since the shell will execute automatically every time it starts.
+As a Dagster data engineer, you will probably use them to set environment variables that should be available every time you open a new terminal window.
+This simplifies things since the shell automatically executes them every time it starts.

-Command-line utilities are programs that are designed to be used from a text interface.
-Instead of clicking on buttons, you can run Python scripts from the command line (e.g. use pip to install Python packages or jupyter to start a Jupyter notebook server) or use Git from the command line for version control.
-Other examples include Unix command-line utilities such as grep, awk, sed to search, filter and transform text data; curl and wget to download files from the web; and ssh to connect with remote servers when working with distributed systems or cloud-based resources.
+Command-line utilities are programs designed for use from a text interface.
+Instead of clicking on buttons, you can run Python scripts from the command line (e.g., use pip to install Python packages or jupyter to start a Jupyter notebook server) or use Git from the command line for version control.
+Other examples include Unix command-line utilities such as grep, awk, sed to search, filter, and transform text data; curl and wget to download files from the web; and ssh to connect with remote servers when working with distributed systems or cloud-based resources.

 Process-level scope